ldmbouge/gravCyberseed/pages/01.home/03._list/text.md

 - Competitors must register as a team.
 - Team Size - Minimum: 2 Maximum: 4
-- Teams may not participate in more than one competition.
-- Individual team members may not participate in more than one competition.
 - **Completion of the University of Connecticut Participant Vendor Application via PaymentWorks is required to participate in the competitions.**